Algarve Travel Guide

 Algarve’s villages are characterized by decorative chimneys, terracotta roofs, colorful tile facades, mosaic walkways, and accents of blue and yellow paint that frame household doors and windows.
 Beyond the architecture, these towns offer a glimpse of local life.
 You’ll see older women sitting outside their homes watching all passerby.
 Gathered outside neighborhood cafés, groups of men play card games and read the latest soccer news.
 Fishermen fix their nets on the beach.
 And, cats and dogs freely walk the streets.

 When to visit Algarve

 Algarve is a very popular holiday destination.
 The season peaks in July and August.
 When we visited in early June, we never felt as though it was too crowded or busy.
 The temperature hovered between 27°C and 36°C. We also re-visited Algarve in November, which was the perfect time for coastal hiking.
-If you’re interested in milder temperatures, fewer crowds, and wildflowers, come in Spring.
+If you’re interested in milder temperatures, fewer crowds, and wildflowers, come in Spring, of Fall.